medavidallsop/pb4wp/plugin-name/readme.txt

 License: GNU General Public License v3.0
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
+This is the short description of the plugin, no more than 150 characters.

 == Description ==